madfam-io/plinto/docs/guides/LOCAL_DEMO_GUIDE.md

 # Local Demo Guide - Test Everything

-**Complete step-by-step guide to run and test the entire Plinto platform locally**
+**Complete step-by-step guide to run and test the entire Janua platform locally**

 **Time Required**: 10-15 minutes for complete setup and demo